Stellar kinematics: Kinematic groups

 A set of stars with similar space motion and ages is known as a kinematic group.
 These are stars that could share a common origin, such as the evaporation of an open cluster, the remains of a star forming region, or collections of overlapping star formation bursts at differing time periods in adjacent regions.
 Most stars are born within molecular clouds known as stellar nurseries.
 The stars formed within such a cloud compose gravitationally bound open clusters containing dozens to thousands of members with similar ages and compositions.
 These clusters dissociate with time.
 Groups of young stars that escape a cluster, or are no longer bound to each other, form stellar associations.
 As these stars age and disperse, their association is no longer readily apparent and they become moving groups of stars.

 Astronomers are able to determine if stars are members of a kinematic group because they share the same age, metallicity, and kinematics (radial velocity and proper motion).
 As the stars in a moving group formed in proximity and at nearly the same time from the same gas cloud, although later disrupted by tidal forces, they share similar characteristics.

 Stellar associations

-A stellar association is a very loose star cluster, whose stars share a common origin, but have become gravitationally unbound and are still moving together through space.
+A stellar association is a very loose star cluster, whose stars share a common origin and are still moving together through space, but have become gravitationally unbound.
 Associations are primarily identified by their common movement vectors and ages.
 Identification by chemical composition is also used to factor in association memberships.

 Stellar associations were first discovered by the Armenian astronomer Viktor Ambartsumian in 1947.
 The conventional name for an association uses the names or abbreviations of the constellation (or constellations) in which they are located; the association type, and, sometimes, a numerical identifier.